 pole_residue_fit

-photonforge.pole_residue_fit(s_matrix, initial_poles=(), min_poles=1, max_poles=30, rms_error_tolerance=0.0001, max_iterations=100, max_stale_iterations=3, loss_factor=0.001, real=False, passive=True, feedthrough=False, delays=None, stable=True)
+photonforge.pole_residue_fit(s_matrix, initial_poles=(), min_poles=0, max_poles=30, loss_factor=0.001, rms_error_tolerance=0.0001, max_iterations=100, max_stale_iterations=3, real=False, passive=True, feedthrough=False, delays=0, stable=True, silence_warnings=False)

 Fit S matrix elements with rational functions sharing a set of poles.

 If no initial pole guess is provided, the initial guess is evenly spaced over the provided frequencies, logarithmically if real is True and linearly otherwise.
+Logarithmic spacing requires a positive band, so the initial guess uses the frequency magnitudes |f|.

 Parameters:

-• initial_poles – Sequence of poles used as initial guess.
+• initial_poles (Sequence[complex]) – Sequence of poles used as initial guess.
 Complex poles should come in conjugate pairs if real is True.

-• min_poles – Minimal number of poles to try.
+• min_poles (int) – Minimal number of poles to try.
 It has no effect when initial pole guesses are provided.

-• max_poles – Maximal number of poles to try.
+• max_poles (int) – Maximal number of poles to try.
 It has no effect when initial pole guesses are provided.

-• delays – Dictionary of explicit time delays (in seconds), one per matrix element.
+• delays (Literal["auto"] | dict[tuple[str, str], float] | float) – Time delays (in seconds), one per matrix element.
 Missing elements have no time delay applied.
 If a single number is given, this is used as a global delay for all matrix elements.
 If "auto", the delays are estimated from the provided data.

 Returns: